 The best A/D Directors can be efficient and safe at all times.
 They communicate well throughout the entire process and do not let ego stand in the way.
 They are always learning and have a willingness to listen to others and try new techniques.
 The crane world is an ever-evolving process, and a good A/D Director surrounds themselves with quality people and shares their knowledge with others.

 Ultimately to become an A/D Director you will need experience being around the crane and have been part of crane erection to get a solid understanding of the procedures.
-However, experience alone will not give you the training needed We encourage you to build your knowledge through on of classes such as: Lift Director and Crane Supervisor Classes.
-Click here to register for an upcoming class
+However, experience alone will not give you the training needed.
+We encourage you to build your knowledge through classes such as Lift Director and Crane Supervisor trainings.
+Register for an upcoming class.